Toyz/concordia/docs/LANGUAGE_GUIDE.md

 ### Validation & Constants
 *   `@const(value)`: Field must match this value.
+    *   **Note:** Constant fields are handled entirely by the VM.
+They are automatically written during encoding and verified during decoding.
+In **decode** mode, the value is reported to the callback (read-only).
 *   `@range(min, max)`: Value must be within range.

 ### Transformation